soodifficult/Readdoc-backup-EN/QuickStart.md

 ![](images/2020-01-02-18-32-54.png)

 ### Deploy App on the InGateway Web Page
-After you run the App release package construction command, the App is automatically installed on the connected IG500.
-To deploy the App to another IG500, you can choose Edge Computing > Python Edge Computing > Application Program > Configure on the other IG500, and import and upload the App release package.
-The deployment procedure is as follows:
+After you run the App release package construction command, the App is automatically generated on the connected IG500, but this APP cannot be started normally.
+Please follow the procedure to deploy APP to IG500:
-- Step 1: Upload the App.
+- Step 1: Upload the App.  <br/>
   Choose Edge Computing > Python Edge Computing > Application Program > Configure on the IG500, and click the add button.
 ![](images/2020-01-03-09-38-24.png)
  &nbsp;